Anti-racist protestors quell the violence in Walthamstow

 She was joined by many more.

-Yet as it became clear that the threatened riots would not materialise, what began nervously as a counter-protest quickly morphed into a progressive gathering advancing messages of solidarity with Palestine and the student movement in Bangladesh that had only that morning toppled the authoritarian government of Sheikh Hasina.
+Yet as it became clear that the threatened riots would not materialise, what began nervously as a counter-protest quickly morphed.
+The scene soon became a progressive gathering advancing messages of solidarity with Palestine and the student movement in Bangladesh that only that morning had toppled the authoritarian government of Sheikh Hasina.

 A street performer unfurled huge prismatic bubbles and an almost carnival atmosphere set in.